-Our primary uses of cash are for capital investments, inventory, store remodeling, store fixtures and ongoing infrastructure improvements such as technology enhancements and distribution capabilities.
+Our primary uses of cash are for capital investments, inventory purchases, store remodeling, store fixtures and ongoing infrastructure improvements such as technology enhancements and distribution capabilities.
 Historically, our main sources of liquidity have been cash flows from operations.

-The significant components of our working capital are inventory and liquid assets such as cash, marketable securities and receivables, reduced by accounts payable and accrued expenses.
+The significant components of our working capital are inventories and liquid assets such as cash, cash equivalents, marketable securities and receivables, reduced by accounts payable and accrued expenses.
 Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day or within several days of the related sale, while we typically have longer payment terms with our vendors.

-At May 1, 2010 and January 30, 2010, we held a \$1.0 million par value auction rate security valued at \$0.9 million, net of \$0.1 million impairment charge.
+At July 31, 2010 and January 30, 2010, we held a \$1.0 million par value auction rate security valued at \$0.9 million, net of \$0.1 million impairment charge.
 The \$1.0 million security failed to sell at its scheduled auction in March 2009 and March 2010.
 In March 2010, the interest rate for the security reset to a prescribed tax-free rate of 0.68% from 1.16%.
 We currently do not intend to hold the security beyond the next auction date and will try to sell this security when the auction date comes up in March 2011.
-However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in auctions for these security until the next auction date and the security coupon rate will reset to a prescribed "failure" rate.
+However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
+If the auction in March 2011 fails, we plan to hold the security until the next auction date and the security coupon rate will reset to a prescribed "failure" rate.
 An unsuccessful auction could result in our holding the security beyond the next scheduled auction reset date if a secondary market does not develop; therefore, limiting the short-term liquidity of the investment.
-The security has been classified in long-term marketable securities on our condensed consolidated balance sheets at May 1, 2010 and January 30, 2010.
+The security has been classified as long-term, available-for-sale marketable securities and included in long-term investments on our condensed consolidated balance sheets at July 31, 2010 and January 30, 2010.

 Our capital requirements include construction and fixture costs related to the opening of new stores and remodeling expenditures for existing stores.
-Future capital requirements will depend on many factors, including the pace of new store openings, the availability of suitable locations for new stores, and the nature of arrangements negotiated with landlords.
+Future capital requirements will depend on many factors, including the pace of new store openings, the availability of suitable locations for new stores and the nature of arrangements negotiated with landlords.
 In that regard, our net investment to open a new store has varied significantly in the past due to a number of factors, including the geographic location and size of the new store, and is likely to vary significantly in the future.
-During fiscal 2010, we expect to spend approximately \$26.0 to \$28.0 million on capital expenditures, which will relate to leasehold improvements and fixtures for the 25 new stores we plan to open in fiscal 2010 and the acquisition costs of our new distribution center in Corona, California.
+During fiscal 2010, we expect to spend approximately \$26.0 to \$28.0 million on capital expenditures, which will relate to leasehold improvements and fixtures for the 27 new stores we plan to open in fiscal 2010 and the acquisition costs of our new distribution center in Corona, California.
 There can be no assurance that the number of stores that we actually open in fiscal 2010 will not be different from the number of stores we plan to open, or that actual fiscal 2010 capital expenditures will not differ from this expected amount.